Komodo-OS-Rom/komodo_wiki/_includes/templates/device_install.md

 {% else %}
 5. Return to the previous menu and tap **Advanced Wipe**, then select the *Cache* and *System* partitions and then **Swipe to Wipe**.
 {% endif %}
-6. Sideload the PixelExperience `.zip` package:
+6. Sideload the Komodo OS `.zip` package:
     * On the device, select "Advanced", "ADB Sideload", then swipe to begin sideload.
     * On the host machine, sideload the package using: `adb sideload filename.zip`
 {% else %}
 3. Now tap **Factory Reset**, then **Format data / factory reset** and continue with the formatting process.
 This will remove encryption and delete all files stored in the internal storage, as well as format your cache partition (if you have one).
 5. Return to the main menu.
-6. Sideload the PixelExperience `.zip` package:
+6. Sideload the Komodo OS `.zip` package:
     * On the device, select "Apply Update", then "Apply from ADB" to begin sideload.
     * On the host machine, sideload the package using: `adb sideload filename.zip`
 {% endif %}